ttntm/ttntm/src/blog/37-dark-theme.md

 I'm only using a CSS media query (`@media (prefers-color-scheme: dark) {}`) at the moment, so the theme switches based on the user's browser/OS settings.

-I might offer a dedicated dark/light mode toggle in the near future, but I stil haven't decided whether or not that's a feature I'd retire this site's current 0 JS policy for.
+I might offer a dedicated dark/light mode toggle in the near future, but I still haven't decided whether that's a feature I'd retire this site's current 0 JS policy for.
 Maybe let me know if you think that a theme toggle would be a good idea and/or if you think that there are issues with `prefers-color-scheme` being the only option.

 And just in case I broke something: I'd really appreciate it if you could let me know when you find something that looks broken (or could be better) in dark mode - thanks!